sauvala/chatterbox/README.md

 - Code coverage by istanbul
 - Webpack module bundler and Webpack development server for frontend with hot reload
 - Nodemon for backend server hot reload
-- The basic setup was bootstrapped with Create React App (https://github.com/facebookincubator/create-react-app)

 ## Initial setup
 `npm install`